 VidBlasterX has a unique modular design that allows you to configure the program exactly to your needs, both from a technical and from an ergonomic perspective.
 Modules can be roughly divided into 2 types: video and control modules.
 Video modules always include a display and perform video related functions.
 Control modules have no display and are used for other purposes.

 All modules can be easily positioned by grabbing their title bar and dragging them to the required position.
 Upon release they will snap to the grid set in the main menu (Modules > Grid Size).
-Modules are magnetic, in that they snap to each other when dragged within the vicinity of another module.
 To resize a video module hover the mouse over the right (horizontal resize) or bottom (vertical resize) edge of the video display until the mouse cursor changes.
 Then hold down the left mouse button and drag the module to the desired size.
 The module will resize so that the display always keeps a constant aspect ratio.
 Upon release the right edge will snap to grid.
 To conserve space most modules can be collapsed by double clicking the title bar.
 Double click the title bar again to return the module to its original state.
 Note a collapsed module will still consume resources as it continues to function.
-Modules can have one or two tally lights: a program/preview/fx tally (left) and a status tally (right, often used to indicate on/off status).
+Modules can have one or two tally lights: a program (red) / preview (green) / fx (white) tally on the left and a status tally (often used to indicate on/off status) on the right.

 Each module has a popup menu, aka a context menu, which can be made visible by right clicking the module.
 Menu items that are common to most modules are listed and explained below.